 Since completing my initial yoga teacher training, I have continued to learn and develop my knowledge, with a particular focus on neuroscience and the immune system.
 I have completed courses on somatic movement, the neuroscience behind why yoga benefits us so much, yoga for the respiratory and immune system, as well as yoga for digestive health.

-I have completed a number of children's yoga courses, including Rainbow Kids Teacher Training and Yoga in Schools.
+I also enjoy teaching children and have completed a number of children's yoga courses, including Rainbow Kids Teacher Training and Yoga in Schools.
 I regularly teach children in schools, including clubs, curricular classes and yoga days.
-I am a Special Yoga Practitioner for Children with Autism and ADHD and I enjoy working with neurodiverse children in mainstream schools, where for many reasons they so often float around the periphery without the approriate support, their self-esteem floundering.
+I am a Special Yoga Practitioner for Children with Autism and ADHD and I enjoy working with neurodiverse children in mainstream schools, where for many reasons they so often float around the periphery without the appropriate support, their self-esteem floundering.
 Through yoga we can teach children self-regulating strategies to support them in the school environment and also help to change negative fixed thought patterns that life and the pressures of school have created and reinforced.

 As well as large group classes for adults (both online and face- to-face) and children, I have a small home studio where I conduct intimate group classes (for up to 4 students) and 1 to 1s.
 I am based in Neston, near Corsham in Wiltshire and teach in the surrounding towns and villages.
 Please get in touch if you have any questions or would like to book a class.